cuthbertLab/music21/buildDoc/rst/what.rst

 numerous on-line repositories of MusicXML data.
 See :ref:`overviewFormats` for links.

 There are numerous additional symbolic music representations.
-Presently, music21 supports Humdrum and its Kern format.
-MuseData, MIDI and additional formats will be forthcoming.
+In addition to MusicXML import and export, music21 presently supports import of Humdrum and its Kern format, MIDI, and ABC, as well as export of MIDI and Lilypond.
+MuseData and additional formats will be forthcoming.